ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 passwords can be used at the same time.

-For example, a playbook can now include a vars file encrypted with a 'dev' vault id and a 'prod' vault id.
+For example, a playbook can now include a vars file encrypted with a 'dev' vault ID and a 'prod' vault ID.

 .. _creating_files: